Skip to Main Content

 The technology we use has been FDA approved since 2008, and Rosecrance was one of the first providers of TMS therapy in Illinois and Wisconsin.
 Our experienced team will guide you through the treatment.

-Unlike many antidepressants, TMS does not introduce side effects that impact your quality of life.
+Unlike many antidepressants and medications to treat tobacco/nicotine addiction, TMS does not introduce side effects that impact your quality of life.
 The most common adverse reaction related to treatment was mild-to-moderate scalp pain or discomfort at the treatment site, which lessens after the first week of treatment as our team adjusts care to make you as comfortable as possible.

 TMS works better than any medication for me.
 It's made such a difference in my life.